-Grief and depression are unwanted reminders of your loss and if after a period of time you find that grief is stopping you from functioning normally, it may be that you’re suffering from ‘reactive depression’ brought about by the death of your partner.
+Grief and depression are unwanted reminders of your loss and if after a period of time you find that grief is stopping you from functioning normally, it may be that you’re suffering from ‘reactive depression’.

 This is a period when a gradual acceptance of the situation should lead to a willingness to move forward.
-Of course, everyone will move at their own pace and there’s no time limit to this.
-If recovery is not forthcoming, and the depression persists, it may be necessary to seek professional help to ensure you’re getting all the support you need.
+Of course, everyone will move at their own pace, but if recovery is not forthcoming, and the depression persists, it may be necessary to seek professional help to ensure you’re getting all the support you need.

 Having a grief counsellor to help with the different stages of loss during this emotive time can be beneficial, allowing the bereaved to understand and reflect upon their emotions in a healthy and sensitive way.

-Talking with a medical professional or grief counsellor will help unlock the feelings causing you to react this way.
+Talking with a grief counsellor will help unlock the feelings causing you to react this way.
 Any unyielding emotions that have yet to be expressed will be brought to the surface, providing you with the opportunity to talk openly about them in a non-judgemental environment.
-Because everyone’s needs are different, it is hoped there will be the option of either joining a group, or seeking a one-to-one meeting with a grief counselling professional.

 Should therapy be something you feel you don’t need or want, it is important to have a good friend, or friends, who are ready to offer support when you have down times.
-Hopefully, these down times will become less of a feature as you come to terms with widowhood.
+Hopefully, these down times will become less of a feature as you come to terms with your loss.

 Writer on loss and grief, Elaine Mansfield, provides a range of useful suggestions in her book ‘Leaning into Love’.
 She talks about ‘the importance of connecting with nature on a daily basis, upping your exercise regime and reaching out to others who are in need’.
-These are all distractions, which can help take your mind away from your grief, whilst achieving a useful and potentially practical or helpful outcome in the process.
+These are all distractions, which can help take your mind away from your grief, whilst achieving a useful, practical and healthy outcome in the process.

 Writing things down can also be extremely beneficial.
-The many testaments to the benefits of keeping a journal or blog, to help build a clearer picture of how you’re feeling, are known to be extremely positive.
+There is much to be gained from keeping a journal or blog, helping you to build a clearer picture of how you’re feeling day by day.
 Going back and reading over your thoughts and memoirs can also help you to see how you’re progressing, and how far you’ve come.